 If you get lots of full shoot bookings in the lead up to Christmas, for example, then why offer mini-sessions?
 It’ll just take you away from your great clients and add to your stress and workload!

-Keep your mini-sessions short and sweet - drastically shorter than your full shoots.
+Drastically shorter than your full shoots.
 So if a full shoot with you is usually around an hour then 20 minutes is probably perfect.
 If your custom shoots are even longer, maybe 1.5 to 2 hours, then maybe you could stretch to 30 mins for your mini-sessions.

 If you do you’re much more likely to get people waiting for them to come around.
 I’d say 2 lots per year is probably perfect but 3 at the very most.

 You should have complete control over where the shoot takes place and you could even consider having a theme like ‘mummy and me’ or a special ‘set-up’ like a toys tea party.

 Some photographers limit their mini-sessions to children only, others will accept families of up to 5 or 6.

 Be selective about this.
 Maybe just the kids individually, the kids together and the whole family together.

 Young babies can be so unpredictable and generally need a much longer shoot with time for settling and feeding.
 Personally, when it came to mini-sessions, I only took babies who could sit unaided.

 Whilst I’m a big advocate of over-delivering in terms of images, do not do this for mini-sessions.
 If you say you’re going to let them choose from 10 edited images of your choice then stick to that.

 Yes, hold back on what they get for their money in terms of images but NOT on service.
 Make the whole experience seamless with respect to booking, communication, organisation, the shoot itself, delivery of images and follow-up.

 Send them a voucher with credit to spend on a full shoot experience with you.
 Make sure you put an expiry on that.

-Keep in touch with them with regular emails and updates and, if you’re willing, friend them on Facebook and keep in touch that way too.
+And, if you’re willing, friend them on Facebook and keep in touch that way too.
 Not everyone likes to have clients as friends on social media but it’s a very powerful way of staying top of mind - I love it!

-In fact I have created a whole course on how to plan, price, market, sell out and run your mini-sessions for maximum profit and exposure and it’s all going into the Togs in Business membership which you are about to hear more about…
+In fact I have a whole course on how to plan, price, market, sell out and run your mini-sessions for maximum profit and exposure.
+It’s available inside my Togs in Business membership.

 Let me know in the comments if you have any questions about mini-sessions.